abattaje/udacity-data-streaming/README.md

 #### 2. spark.dynamicAllocation.enabled
 Setting this to "true" allocates executors on need basis depending on the load.
 If more data is generated in Kafka, we can spin up more executors on-demand which results in increased partitions

+I have used below config which seems to be optimal for me

+spark.executor.cores=4
+spark.dynamicAllocation.enabled=True
+spark.driver.memory=16g
+spark.executor.memory=16g